mezis/fuzzily/README.md

 ## Usage

-You'll need to setup 3 things:
+You'll need to setup 2 things:

-- a trigram model (your search index)
+- a trigram model (your search index) and its migration
-- its migration
 - the model you want to search for

-Create and ActiveRecord model in your app:
+Create and ActiveRecord model in your app (this will be used to store a "fuzzy index" of all the models and fields you will be indexing):

     class Trigram < ActiveRecord::Base
       include Fuzzily::Model
     end

-Create a migration file:
+Create a migration for it:

     class AddTrigramsModel < ActiveRecord::Migration
       extend Fuzzily::Migration

-      # if you named your trigram model anything but 'Trigram', e.g. 'CustomTrigram'
-      # trigrams_table_name = :custom_trigrams
     end

 Instrument your model (your searchable fields do not have to be stored, they can be dynamic methods too):